Biancabrown/lab_presentation/lab_meeting_presentation.md

-Bianca Palmer Brown Lab Meeting Presentation
+Bianca Palmer Brown Lab Meeting Presentation - January 29, 2019 - This tutorial reviews the general workflow of a dada2 metabarcoding analysis pipeline, and several flavors of analysis that are commonly used in the Kartzinel lab at this time.

 ##DADA2
 Traditionally, sequence reads are clustered into operational taxonomic units (OTUs) at a defined identity threshold to avoid sequencing errors generating spurious taxonomic units.

 There have been numerous bioinformatic methods recently released that attempt to correct sequencing errors to determine real biological sequences at single nucleotide resolution by generating amplicon sequence variants (ASVs).
+A widely used pipeline for this type of analysis is called dada2.

 *remember to cite*

 1. DADA2 is for modeling and correcting Illumina-sequenced amplicon errors
 2. Infers sample sequences exactly and resolves differences of as little as 1 nucleotide.

 *remember to cite*

-### Target amplicon with primers
+### This image represents a target amplicon locus with primers, which will be sequenced on an Illumina platform.

 ![alt-text-1](https://raw.githubusercontent.com/Biancabrown/lab_presentation/master/primer.jpeg)